-Item #16 - Greens Equipment - Hauler Pro X
+Item #16 - Greens Equipment - Hauler Pro X \$20,000 Country Club

-Summary: A superintendent utility cart is needed to replace one of the carts that is currently used for maintenance activities.
-The current carts are over a decade old and are becoming unreliable.
+Summary: This is a superintendent utility cart that will replace one of the two carts currently used to travel the course for maintenance.
+This utility cart provides a bedload capacity of 500 lbs. for material.
+The two current utility carts are over a decade old and are becoming unreliable.
+This vehicle is used on a daily basis.